 Benefits of Flaxseed

-Unhealthy food habits and lifestyle lead to a weak digestive fire, increasing Ama’s accumulation and causing an imbalance in meda dhatu.
-Flaxseed helps correct digestive fire and reduce Ama due to its Ushna(hot) nature responsible for weight gain.
+According to ayurveda, unhealthy food habits and lifestyle lead to a weak digestive fire, increasing ama’s accumulation and causing an imbalance in meda dhatu.
+Flaxseed helps correct digestive fire and reduce ama due to its Ushna(hot) nature responsible for weight gain.

 Diabetes (Madhumeha) is due to an aggravation of Vata and impaired digestion that leads to an accumulation of Ama (toxins) in the pancreatic cells.
 Flaxseed helps correct impaired digestion due to its Deepan (appetizer) and Pachan (digestive) properties.
 It reduces Ama and improves the function of insulin.
 Flaxseed also has Tikta (bitter) property and helps to maintain normal blood sugar levels.

 Flaxseed is a rich source of Fructose, Linamarine, Linoleic acid, Oleic acid, Kempherol, Sitosterol, Phenylpropanoid glycoside.
 These constituents are responsible for its pharmacological properties, such as anti-diabetic, antihypertensive, gastroprotective, and wound healing activities.

 Flaxseed is rich in omega 3 fatty acids, which lower bad cholesterol (LDL) and increase good cholesterol (HDL) levels.
 Flaxseed boosts immunity, increases energy production in the body, and reduces fatigue symptoms, thus improving stamina.
 It helps reduce hair loss as well as dandruff and adds shine to hair.